pagerange/md2sql/README.md

 ## Contribute

-There's not much too this yet.
+There's not much to this yet.
 Just a utility I developed for a personal project.
 However, if you feel like working on it, please fork and make pull requests for whatever enahancements you make.

 Thanks!